 Approximately ten percent of Americans have been diagnosed with diabetes, which affects approximately 34.2 million Americans, according to the American Diabetes Association.

-The vast majority of these patients - about 31 million - have been diagnosed with Type 2 diabetes, which is commonly associated with lifestyle factors like being overweight, maintaining a sedentary lifestyle, and eating an unhealthy diet high in carbohydrates.
+The vast majority of these patients - about 31 million - have been diagnosed with Type 2 diabetes.

 People with Type 2 diabetes produce insulin, but their bodies do not respond to the hormone.
 By contrast, Type 1 diabetes is characterized by insufficient insulin production and is not caused or influenced by lifestyle.

 When addressing Type 2 diabetes, doctors often prescribe lifestyle changes, such as eating a healthy diet, losing weight, and getting more exercise, as the first line of treatment.
 However, some patients find themselves unable to manage their blood sugar levels without medication.

 Prescription medications like metformin can help patients with Type 2 diabetes regulate their blood sugar levels, but how long does it take metformin to work?

 What is metformin?

 Metformin, a generic drug that is also sold under the brand names Glucophage and Glucophage XR, is used for the treatment of Type 2 diabetes.
 The medication belongs to a class of drugs called biguanides, which were once used to treat diabetes but are now used primarily for the treatment of malaria.

 Metformin has been prescribed to more than 120 million people worldwide and is the most popular Type 2 diabetes medication in the world.
 The U.S. Food and Drug Administration (FDA) first approved metformin in 1995, and the medication quickly became extremely popular due to its effectiveness.

 Metformin is available in both immediate and extended-release formulas.